Back to Resources

 How do we keep post-mortems blameless?

 Focus on systems and processes, not individuals.
 Ask "what failed" rather than "who failed."
 Establish a culture where surfacing issues is rewarded.
 Document decisions that were reasonable given the information available at the time.
+Companies like Google, Atlassian, and PagerDuty publish blameless post-mortem guides that serve as excellent references.

 Should post-mortem reports be shared externally?